AEO: Authorised Economic Operator

-- In order to export goods from the Customs territory, an EAD export declaration must be created – who makes it depends on the Incoterms.
+- In order to export goods from the Customs territory, an EAD export declaration must be created – this must be created by the exporter.

-- From 1 January, all traders must have an EORI number beginning with GB in order to trade between the UK and the EU.
+- All traders must have an EORI number beginning with GB in order to trade between the UK and the EU.

 EXS: Exit Summary Declaration